 Imperial Society of Teachers of Dance (ISTD)

 This is a one year course but students on successful completion of Dance 1 may progress to Dance 2.
 Exceptionally talented students have the possibility to progress directly to one of the Further/Higher Education colleges in London.

-Leaving Certificate or equivalent - with exceptions made for talented younger students.
+Leaving Certificate or equivalent - with exceptions made for talented students.
 A high degree of motivation and a passionate interest in dance* are required.
 All applicants are auditioned and places are awarded on suitability.